 Photo by John Stimberis

-This document was produced through the cooperative efforts of the American Avalanche Association (A3) and the Forest Service National Avalanche Center.
-Commonly known as SWAG, its creation involved a working group from a broad cross section of avalanche workers in the U.S. getting input from the general membership of A3 and cooperation from the Canadian Avalanche Association.
-The first version was written in 2004, while the current version is 2010.
+This document, commonly known as SWAG, was produced through the cooperative efforts of the American Avalanche Association (AAA) and the Forest Service National Avalanche Center.
+We consulted with a working group comprised of a broad cross-section of avalanche workers in the U.S., the general membership of the AAA, and the Canadian Avalanche Association while creating SWAG.
+The first version was published in 2004, the second edition in 2010, and the current edition in 2016.
 We expect to update this working document every five to ten years.

-This electronic copy is not printable, and is meant to be a resource for folks to check out the guidelines, view the contents, and do electronic searches.
-Bound hard copy of the document can be purchased through the American Avalanche Association at their online store.
+This electronic copy is not printable and is meant to be a resource for folks to check out the guidelines, view the contents, and do electronic searches.
+The 2016 edition now has a clickable table of contents to make searching the document more efficient.
+Bound hard copies of SWAG can be purchased through the AAA’s online store.
 The additional forms and charts at the bottom of this page are printable.

 For an article on the creation of this document (published in the 2004 Proceedings of the International Snow Science Workshop) click here.

 Victor, ID 83455